ZKW0001/Web-design-for-calculus-calculator/README.md

-# Web Calcultor project
+# Web Calculator project
 The aim of this project is to create a website to numerical as well as calculus computations.
 For convenience, the server uses a locally deployed Express framework.
 However, it is also possible to make the website accessible on the public internet.
 This would require renting a cloud server as well as purchasing a domain.

 ## Web demo 1 - Interface
 ![](https://github.com/ZKW0001/WebCalculator_Project/blob/main/demo/options%26language.gif)
 The website is designed to include a drop-down **Options** menu, allowing users to switch between calculating derivatives and integrals.
 After clicking the **Language button**, all instructions on the website will switch to the corresponding language, without refreshing the page.
 In this case, selecting CN will change the language to Chinese.

 ![](https://github.com/ZKW0001/WebCalculator_Project/blob/main/demo/darkmode.gif)